Ninja Gaiden (2004 video game): Gameplay

-Ninja Gaiden develops its narrative thread through the actions of its player-controlled protagonist, Ryu Hayabusa.
-Viewed from a third person perspective, in typical action-adventure fashion Ryu starts the game with basic, low-level abilities and weapons that can be upgraded as he progresses, by discovering or buying items.
-In keeping with his ninja persona, his character can interact with the game environment to perform acrobatic feats, such as running along and jumping off walls, swinging from pole to pole, or running across water.
-The game world is made up of several distinct regions, most of which are connected via the city of Tairon, which functions as a hub.
+Players control the ninja Ryu Hayabusa from a third-person perspective.
+Ryu starts with basic abilities and weapons that can be upgraded as he progresses, by discovering or buying items.
+Ryu can perform acrobatic feats such as running along and jumping off walls, swinging from pole to pole, or running across water.
+The world is made up of several regions, most of which are connected via the city of Tairon, which functions as a hub.
 Access to these regions are obtained by fighting enemies, finding keys, or solving puzzles, inspired by the mechanics of The Legend of Zelda video games.
-Dragon busts scattered throughout the regions provide the means to save player progress, permitting gameplay to be resumed at a later time.
+The player can save the game at dragon busts scattered throughout the levels.

 Ryu's movements are directed using the console gamepad.
-The game's control system, which comprises the left thumbstick, two attack buttons, and a block button, was described as fluid and responsive, and Ninja Gaiden was regarded as having one of the deeper combat engines among Xbox games at the time, comparing well to the action-adventures God of War and Devil May Cry.
-Eric Williams, the designer of the God of War combat engine, explained that Ninja Gaiden prohibits players from stopping or changing attacks in mid-stroke.
-In contrast, God of War allows players to do so, and Devil May Cry grants this freedom to certain attacks.
-Williams said that, compared to those two games, the combat system in Ninja Gaiden was harder to master; however, it lets players fight their computer controlled foes on equal terms.
+The control system, which comprises the left thumbstick, two attack buttons, and a block button, was described as fluid and responsive, and Ninja Gaiden was regarded as having one of the deeper combat engines among Xbox games at the time, comparing well to the action-adventures God of War and Devil May Cry.
+Unlike the action games Devil May Cry and God of War, Ninja Gaiden does not allow players to halt or change attacks mid-stroke.
+Eric Williams, the designer of the God of War combat system, said this made Ninja Gaiden harder to master but lets players fight their computer-controlled foes on equal terms.